yugamt/effective-ml/README.md

 Project Website : https://yugamt.github.io/effective-ml/

-# This repository contains notebooks and fastpage setup for the Effective-ML Workshop'22
+# This repository contains notebooks and fastpage setup for "OOD Detection with Plex" to be presented at Effective-ML Workshop'22

 _powered by [fastpages](https://github.com/fastai/fastpages)_